| uploaded 10/9/2001 Saturday at the USGPBack to the USGP Start Page. On Saturday I arrived at the media center at 7:30 am, stopped

 the entrance to the corners.
 It's extremely impressive to watch.

+Television just can't show the reality of these cars.
 I was surprised at the differences in the cars and drivers

 I could see and hear.
 The engines varied in the crispness of